JetBrains/kotlin-web-site/docs/topics/numbers.md

 | `Long`	 | 64        |-9,223,372,036,854,775,808 (-2<sup>63</sup>)|9,223,372,036,854,775,807 (2<sup>63</sup> - 1)|

-When you initialize a variable with no explicit type specification, the compiler automatically infers the type with the smallest range enough to represent the value.
+When you initialize a variable with no explicit type specification, the compiler automatically infers the type with the smallest range enough to represent the value starting from `Int`.
 If it is not exceeding the range of `Int`, the type is `Int`.
 If it exceeds, the type is `Long`.
 To specify the `Long` value explicitly, append the suffix `L` to the value.
 Explicit type specification triggers the compiler to check the value not to exceed the range of the specified type.

 ```kotlin